AVsitter/avsitter.github.io/pages/home/updates.md

 toc: false
 ---

-## How to get updates in Second Life
+## Updates in Second Life

 If you have purchased AVsitter in Second Life, please collect the latest package by visiting our <a href="{{ site.inworld }}">location in Second Life</a> and click the update giver on the table.
 The latest packaged release is also sent when you rez the AVsitter package in Second Life.

 <!-- <h2>How to receive updates in Opensim</h2> Users of Kitely Market can use the Kitely {{ site.kitely }} redelivery service. -->

+## Updates in OpenSim

+If you have purchased AVsitter from Kitely Market, updates can be requested manually by contacting <i>AVsitter Resident</i> in Kitely.

 ## Notes about updates